segmentio/evergreen/README.md

 ### `yarn release`

-Releases new version of Evergreen, using `np` to prepare it and CircleCI to publish it.
+Releases new version of Evergreen (requires `np` to be installed globally).

 ### `yarn create-package`